Overdraft Protection Program Options

 If you have an existing home equity line-of-credit, it can be linked to your personal checking account to cover all overdrafts up to your credit limit.
 Advances on the line-of-credit are processed in increments of $100 or the available balance on your line, whichever is less.
 A fee is not charged for this type of transfer; however, advances are subject to the charges specified in the terms and conditions governing your home equity line-of-credit.

 Linked savings account

 This service allows customers with personal checking accounts the ability to have funds automatically transferred from another money market or savings account in your name to cover any overdraft caused by a check, debit card, ATM withdrawal, ACH withdrawal, or other debit transaction.
-Transfers are processed in increments of $100 or the available balance in your savings account, whichever is less, and a $7 fee is charged for each transfer.
+Transfers are processed in increments of $100 or the available balance in your savings account, whichever is less.
 With this service, you may have no more than six transfers per statement cycle, including transfers for reasons other than overdraft protection.

 Additional information for Overdraft Protection options